EQI.org Home | Obedience vs Cooperation

 Feeling Deserving of Punishment vs. Feeling Deserving of Love

-If you feel deserving of punishment you won't feel deserving of love.
-The two are mutually exclusive feelings.
+It seems to me that if you feel deserving of punishment you won't feel deserving of love.
+The two seem to be mutually exclusive feelings.
 If you repeatedly teach a child that he or she deserves to be punished, they are likely to feel unworthy of love later in life.
 This will have serious consequences for their romantic relationships.

 Practical Problems with Punishment